 The river is the lifeline here and, depending on the time of year, it can be a raging torrent or as dry as a bone, but you will never be disappointed.
 Samburu is the place to see huge numbers of elephant and we see many!
 We will spend a couple of hours under a tree on the river bank watching ‘elephant action’, the crossings, drinking, playing, fighting and chasing and even being charged by the ‘totos’ – baby bull elephants!

 The glades produce great leopards.
 We have seen a leopard here on every safari for the last four years.
 Samburu is usually very hot, dry and dusty so take good precautions for yourself and your equipment!
-During lunch at the camp you will enjoy watching the elephants in the river from your tent, especially our large bull ‘Bumper’, who feeds from the dom palms between the tents!
+During lunch at the camp you will enjoy watching the elephants in the river from your tent.

 All good things must come to an end!